 This honey glazed salmon has just the right balance of savory and sweet to complement the delicate flavor of fresh salmon.
 Pair this easy salmon with steamed vegetables and a garden salad for a colorful and flavorful low-calorie meal.

-It may come as a surprise how easy it is to prepare this low-calorie honey glazed salmon dinner.
-It bakes amazingly fast and has a fairly easy cleanup as well.
+Easy to prepare, this low-calorie honey glazed salmon bakes amazingly fast and has a fairly easy cleanup as well.

-Salmon is a flaky, almost meaty fish that is high in omega-3 fats (the super healthy kind).
+Salmon is a flaky, firm fish that is high in omega-3 fats.
 If you don't like the taste of salmon, you can substitute it in this recipe (and most recipes that call for baking the fish) with several other types of fish, including ocean trout, mackerel, striped bass, and bluefish.
-You can also substitute tuna steaks, but using tuna will change the flavor of your recipe more noticeably than other varieties of fish.
+Tuna steaks can also be substituted, but note using tuna will change the flavor of your recipe more noticeably than other varieties of fish.

 - Preheat the oven to 375 F.

 - Place the salmon fillets, skin side down, on a baking sheet coated with cooking spray.
 If you choose to line the pan with foil for easier cleanup, just spray a bit of cooking spray on the foil before placing the fish down.